cainky/kylecain.me/content/post/no-meetings/index.md

 ### Inefficiently invested time and energy

 Each meeting consumes not just its allocated duration but also the preparation time and the time it takes for employees to switch their focus from their tasks to the meeting, and vice versa.
 Over time, these hours add up, and excessive meetings can become one of the biggest time-drainers for teams, leaving little time for actual work.
 With a significant chunk of the workday spent in meetings, employees often rush through their tasks to meet deadlines.
-This can lead to mistakes, oversight, and reduced quality of work.
+This can lead to mistakes, oversight, and ultimately an overall reduced quality of work.

 Meetings require mental and emotional energy.
 Continuous or back-to-back meetings can leave employees feeling drained, leading to decreased productivity for the rest of the day.
 This is especially true for introverted team members who might find constant social interaction taxing.
 The phenomenon of [Zoom fatigue](https://en.wikipedia.org/wiki/Zoom_fatigue) during the pandemic is a glaring example of the physical and psychological toll of excessive meetings.